 A calamity strikes without giving any notice to anyone.
 It comes and takes away many prized belongings along with it.
-Getting a serious injury or having an acute health problem is calamitous for a sportsman.
-A cricketer being no exception is also vulnerable to injuries or any health-related problems that can ruin his career.
+Getting a serious injury or having an acute health problem is possibly one of the biggest calamities that a sportsperson can face.
+A cricketer, being no exception, is also vulnerable to injuries or any health-related problems that can ruin his career.

-There are other instances like this too in the history of cricket where a promising career was cut short due to an injury or a physical trouble.
-Let’s have a look at 5 of them.
+Let us look at five such instances in the history of cricket where a promising career was cut short due to an injury or physical trouble.

 1. Craig Kieswetter